Turbo: Effective Caching in Differentially-Private Databases: Background

-However, an additional cost in using \pmws stems from the SV, a stateful DP mechanism to test the error of a sequence of query estimates~\cite{privacybook}.
-SV processes queries and their estimates one-by-one.
-While the estimates have error below a preset threshold with high probability, SV returns success and consumes zero privacy.
-However, if SV detects a large-error estimate, it requires a {\em reset}, which is expensive, costing $3\times$ the privacy budget of executing one DP query on the data.
+An additional cost in using \pmw comes from the SV, a well-known DP mechanism that can be used to test the error of a sequence of query estimates against the ground truth with DP guarantees and limited privacy budget consumption~\cite{privacybook}.
+We refer the reader to textbook descriptions of SV for detailed functioning~\cite{privacybook} and provide here only an overview of its semantics.
+SV is a stateful mechanism that receives queries and estimates for their results one by one, and assesses the error between these estimates and the ground-truth query results.
+While the estimates have error below a preset threshold with high probability, SV returns success and consumes {\em zero privacy}.
+However, as soon as SV detects a large-error estimate, it requires a {\em reset}, which is a privacy-expensive operation that re-initializes state within the SV to continue the assessments.
+In common SV implementations, a reset costs as much as $3\times$ the privacy budget of executing one DP query on the data.

-The theoretical vision of \pmws is as follows.
-Under a stream of queries, \pmw first goes through a ``training'' phase, where its histogram is inaccurate, requiring frequent SV resets and consuming privacy budget.
+The theoretical vision of \pmw is as follows.
+Under a stream of queries, \pmw first goes through a ``training'' phase, where its histogram is inaccurate, requiring frequent SV resets and consuming budget.
 Failed estimation attempts update the histogram with low-error results obtained by running the DP query.
 Once the histogram becomes sufficiently accurate, the SV tests consistently pass, thereby ameliorating the initial training cost.
 Theoretical analyses provide a compelling {\em worst-case convergence} guarantee for the histogram, determining a worst-case number of updates required to train a histogram that can answer \emph{any future linear query} with low error~\cite{hardt2010multiplicative}.
-However, no one has examined whether this worst-case bound is practical and if \pmw can deliver savings over a baseline as simple as an exact-match cache.
+However, no one has examined whether this worst-case bound is practical and if \pmw outperforms natural baselines, such as an exact-match cache.